alvancamp/telnet-relay/README.md

 # telnet-relay

 A simple program that acts as a telnet relay, allowing many clients to connect to one server.
-Useful for strange servers which only allow a single client, such as Blackmagic HyperDecks.
+Useful for strange servers which only allow a single client, such as Blackmagic HyperDecks (in certain scenarios).

 ## Installation and Usage (Windows, macOS, and Linux)